The Assisted Dying Service allows a person with a terminal illness to request medication to end their life.

-It is expected that the process for confirming a person’s eligibility may take between four and six weeks after a request is made.
+It is expected that the process for confirming a person’s eligibility may take between four and eight weeks after a request is made.

 The timeframe for the process may also depend on the availability of practitioners, particularly if the practitioners are travelling to provide services.